-Provide on-site renewable energy systems in accordance with ASHRAE 189.1 Section 7.4.1.1 (On-Site Renewable Energy Systems) and UFC 3-440-01 where LCCE, considering climate, infrastructure condition, mission compatibility, and effects on base wide electrical system (grid) power quality.
+Provide on-site renewable energy systems in accordance with IgCC 701.4.1.1 (7.4.1.1) On-Site Renewable Energy Systems and UFC 3-440-01 where LCCE, considering climate, infrastructure condition, mission compatibility, and effects on base wide electrical system (grid) power quality.
 When available, utilize Installation-specific studies to determine LCCE renewable energy systems.
 Studies must be dated within five years of project design start.
-Exception: Do not use purchase of renewable energy certificates (RECs) as a substitute for the Section 7.4.1.1 new building requirement.

-For Army projects, if not life-cycle cost effective, utilize ASHRAE 189.1 Section 7.3.2 (On-Site Renewable Energy Systems) for future installation of on-site renewable energy systems.
+- For Army projects, if not LCCE, utilize IgCC 701.4.1.1 ((7.4.1.1) On-Site Renewable Energy Systems for future installation of on-site renewable energy systems. - Services may choose LCCE centralized or Installation-wide renewable energy development, in lieu of building-by-building application.

-Navy and Air Force will utilize an installation-level solution to renewable energy systems and will not require ASHRAE 189.1 Section 7.3.2.

-Components may choose centralized renewable energy development in lieu of building by building application.
 Meet the requirements of UFC 3-540-08.

+Exception: Do not use purchase of renewable energy certificates (RECs) as a substitute for IgCC 701.4.1.1 the Section 7.4.1.1 new building requirement.